mflatt/expander/README.txt

    ...-primitive.rkt - export built-in functions as modules

- run/ - helpers to drive the expander
+ run/ - helpers to drive the expander linklet.rkt - a bootstrapping implementation of `linklet` by
+                 compilation into `lambda` plus primitives

  extract/ - extracts subset of compilation units (by "run.rkt")